wam27/SDM/README.md

 # SDM
 ## Take species occurrences to run Maxent in the dismo package

 Estimate species distribution models from occurrence points.
-It uses either alpha hull or convex hull as extent boundary.
-It also has the option of using either dismo or the ENMval package to use the maxent function.
+It uses either alpha hull or convex hull (por defecto) as an extent boundary.
+It also has the option of using either dismo (por defecto) or the ENMval package to use the maxent function.

 ## Basic variables